Computer Animation Production System: Technical capabilities

 CAPS was a digital ink and paint system used in animated feature films, the first at a major studio.
 Using CAPS, enclosed areas and lines could be easily colored in a computer environment using an unlimited palette.
 This replaced the expensive process of transferring animated drawings to cels using India ink or xerographic technology, and painting the reverse sides of the cels with gouache paint.
 It also allowed for sophisticated new techniques such as transparent shading and blended colors.

-The completed digital cels were composited over scanned background paintings, and camera or pan movements were programmed into a computer exposure sheet simulating the actions of old style animation cameras.
+The completed digital cels were composited over scanned background paintings, and camera or pan movements were programmed into a computer exposure sheet simulating the actions of old-style animation cameras.
 Additionally, complex multiplane shots giving a sense of depth were possible.
 Unlike the analog multiplane camera, the CAPS multiplane cameras were not limited by artwork size.
 Extensive camera movements never before seen were incorporated into the films.
 The final version of the sequence was composited and recorded onto film.

 Since the animation elements existed digitally, it was easy to integrate other types of film and video elements, including three-dimensional computer animation.
+CGI in hand-drawn animation had been used for some years, but it first had to be plotted onto individual sheets of punched paper, one frame at a time, cleaned up and transferred to animation cels with the xerox-proocess, and was then photographed by an animation camera.
+With CAPS, CGI could be included directly onto the movie without the requirements of being plotted on paper first.

 CAPS was capable of a high level of image quality using significantly slower computer systems than are available today.
-The final frames were rendered at a 2K digital film resolution (2048 pixels across at a 1.66 aspect ratio), and the artwork was scanned so that it always held 100% resolution in the final output, no matter how complex the camera motion in the shot.
+The final frames were rendered at a 2K digital film resolution (2048 x 1234 pixels at a 1.66:1 aspect ratio), and the artwork was scanned so that it always held 100% resolution in the final output, no matter how complex the camera motion in the shot.
 Using the Pixar Image Computer, images were stored at 48-bits per pixel.
 The compositing system allowed complex multi-layered shots that was used almost immediately in The Rescuers Down Under to create a 400-layer opening dolly shot.
-The DALS system made use of one of the first large-scale, custom RAID systems in the film industry.
+DALS (Disney Animation Logistics System) made use of one of the first large-scale, custom RAID systems in the film industry.